Review of the Wildhorn Outfitters Seaview 180 Degree V2 Snorkel Mask

 Match your outfit

 One would think that at some point in time more colors will come.
-Pink or a bright yellow might be nice options for different people!
+Pink or a bright yellow might be nice options for some people!

 Keeping it clean and alive for long!